-What is the Coosa River Basin Initiative?
+What is Coosa River Basin Initiative?

 A member of the international Waterkeeper Alliance, CRBI is also known as the Upper Coosa Riverkeeper.
 As such, we work to enforce the Clean Water Act, by monitoring pollution and polluters.
 When pollution problems are identified we use all means necessary, including legal action, to correct these problems.

 After a 1991 meeting in Keith, Georgia with a diverse consortium of citizens fighting local battles over everything from landfills to chipmills, Rome businessman, Jerry Brown, developed the vision of a regional organization that would fight environmental abuses in the entire Coosa River Basin, and CRBI was soon born.
-Its first success was stopping a landfill sited upstream from Weiss Lake.

-Forcing the U.S. Environmental Protection Agency (EPA) to uphold the Clean Water Act through a lawsuit requiring the EPA to set Total Maximum Daily Loads (TMDLs) on our impaired waterways.
+Successfully urged the U.S. Environmental Protection Agency (EPA) to uphold the Clean Water Act through a lawsuit requiring the EPA to set Total Maximum Daily Loads (TMDLs) on our impaired waterways.
 TMDLs limit the amount of non-point source pollution allowed to enter polluted waterways.

-Stopping the dumping of indigo dye in the Chattooga River by carpet manufacturers and the improper land application of wastewater sludge in Dalton.
+Stopping the dumping of harmful indigo dye in the Chattooga River by carpet manufacturers and the improper land application of wastewater sludge in Dalton.

 Stopping a hot water discharge on Smith-Cabin Creek in Floyd County by Temple-Inland Paperboard & Packaging.

-Defeating water legislation that would have allowed Georgia’s water to be bought and sold to the highest bidder.
-CRBI worked closely with other environmental groups throughout Georgia in the Georgia Water Coalition to keep Georgia’s water as a public resource.
+Worked closely with other environmental groups throughout Georgia in the Georgia Water Coalition to keep Georgia’s water as a public resource.

-John Husser, Jr., attorney and resident of Rome, Georgia
+Amos Tuck, Secretary, financial advisor and resident of Rome, Georgia

 Katie Owens, field manager for The Nature Conservancy and resident of Rome, Georgia

-Terrell Shaw, educator and resident of Rome, Georgia
+Kikki Tucker, owner at Tucker Farms and resident of Rome, Georgia